 New permanent foundations were created where the buildings were to be relocated by installing concrete and structural steel caissons which supported a large 30” thick concrete podium slab.
 From there, temporary move steel was installed at the ground floors.
 The buildings were then raised up by a hydraulic jack system, lifted off their original foundations, and moved to the new locations on top of a temporary steel roll beam rail system where hydraulic push rams slowly slid the buildings into their final locations.
 The preparation took over eight months – but the moves themselves only took about a day each.

 Once the moves were complete, we were able to start the next phase: excavation for the new city block sized, 3-story parking garage inclusive of excavating underneath of these massive structures.

 Building Vertically and Horizontally

-With both building moves complete, the excavation and concrete structure construction are well underway.
+When both building moves completed, the excavation and concrete structure construction were already well underway.
 Typically, these processes do not occur simultaneously, but the unique nature of this project necessitates that we build vertically and horizontally at the same time.
-By utilizing our team’s virtual construction expertise - which includes automated deformation monitoring of the historic structures – we can ensure we get the job done safely, precisely and on time.
-The anchor tenant, The Advisory Board Company, is already onboard and eager to make 655 New York Avenue its new headquarters in 2019.
+By utilizing our team’s virtual construction expertise - which includes automated deformation monitoring of the historic structures – we got the job done safely, precisely and on time.

 Photos by Rick McCleary